domoticz/domoticz/dzVents/documentation/README.md

 If the security state in Domoticz changes and it matches with any of the states listed here, the script will be executed.
 See `/path/to/domoticz/scripts/dzVents/examples/templates/security.lua` for an example see [Security Panel](#Security_Panel) for information about how to create a security panel device.

 #### httpResponses = { ...} <sup>2.4.0</sup>
 A list of  one or more http callback triggers.
 Use this in conjunction with `domoticz.openURL()` where you will provide Domoticz with the callback trigger.
-See [Asynchronous HTTP requests](Asynchronous_HTTP_requests) for more information.
+See [asynchronous http requests](#Asynchronous_HTTP_requests) for more information.

 ### execute = function(**domoticz, item, triggerInfo**) ... end
 When all the above conditions are met (active == true and the on section has at least one matching rule), then this `execute` function is called.
 This is the heart of your script.
 The function has three parameters: